-We are particularly susceptible to adverse weather conditions (such as windstorms, tornados, floods, drought, hail and temperature extremes), transportation conditions (including navigation of the Mississippi River), crop disease, pests and other adverse growing conditions in California, Illinois, North Carolina, Colorado and Arkansas, which generate a significant portion of our revenues.
+We are particularly susceptible to adverse weather conditions (such as windstorms, tornadoes, floods, drought, hail, wildfires and temperature extremes), transportation conditions (including navigation of the Mississippi River), crop disease, pests and other adverse growing conditions in California, Illinois, Colorado and Arkansas, which generate a significant portion of our revenues.

 While many of our leases are on a fixed-rent basis that does not change based on the success of the farming operations, we also utilize variable-rent leases pursuant to which the amount of the rent depends on crop yields and prices in regions where such arrangements are prevalent.
-Adverse weather conditions, seasonal variability, crop disease, pests and contaminants could adversely affect the value of production on properties.
+Adverse weather conditions, seasonal variability, crop disease, pests and contaminants, natural disasters and other natural conditions, including the effects of climate change, could adversely affect the value of production on properties.
 This could impact our variable rent proceeds and our tenants' ability to continue to meet their obligations to us.
 This could have a material adverse effect on the value of our properties, our results of operations, financial condition, and our ability to make distributions to our stockholders.